Miami vs. Virginia NCAA Football Odds, Plays and Insights | September 30, 2021

 Virginia Stats and Trends

-- Virginia is 1-2 against the spread and 2-2 overall when the team picks up more than 369.8 yards.
+- In games that Virginia piles up more than 369.8 yards, the team is 1-2 against the spread and 2-2 overall.

-- This season the Cavaliers have turned the ball over six times, three more than the Hurricanes' takeaways (3).
+- The Cavaliers have turned the ball over six times this season, three more turnovers than the Hurricanes have forced (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.